-Suppose your blood type is Rh-negative and your baby’s father is Rh-positive.
-In that case, your baby could be either positive or negative.
-This means there is the possibility of incompatibility when your blood is exposed to your baby’s blood.
-Normally, this doesn’t happen.
-An injury, like a car accident, could cause your blood and your baby’s blood to come into contact.
-This can also occur if you have a miscarriage if you have an external cephalic version, a procedure to try and flip a breech baby, with an invasive test like amniocentesis or CVS, or during the birth process with interventions like using forceps, a vacuum, or a cesarean section.
+If your blood type is Rh-negative and your baby’s father is Rh-positive, your baby could be Rh-positive.
+This means incompatibility is possible when your blood is exposed to your baby’s blood.
+Usually, this doesn’t happen.
+An injury, like a car accident, could cause your and your baby’s blood to come into contact.
+This can also occur if you have a miscarriage, if you have an external cephalic version, a procedure to try and flip a breech baby, with an invasive test like amniocentesis or CVS, or during the birth process with interventions like using forceps, a vacuum, or a cesarean section.

 RhoGAM is given as a shot at 26-28 weeks to prevent your immune system from attacking your baby’s blood.
 Rh immunoglobulin finds Rh-positive blood cells and prevents the creation of RH antibodies.
 It works similarly to a vaccine.
 If you have a negative blood type, please check out this episode on the pros and cons of RhoGAM.

 As you get closer to your due date or during labor, your doctor or midwife may suggest examining your vagina to measure your cervix.
 Results of a vaginal exam may be helpful, but they cannot accurately predict when labor will start or how much longer you will be in labor.
 You could be dilated to 2 cm for weeks before you go into labor and still go past your due date.
 If you are in labor and progress from 2 to 3 centimeters in an hour, there is no guarantee that you will be at 4 centimeters in another hour.
 You may still be at 3 centimeters, or you could be at 6 centimeters.